 Having a wheel drop off the edge of the pavement can be very dangerous and can result in a nasty wreck.
 This is especially true if there is an embankment alongside the area.
 Riding on snow or leaves can hide the edge of the pavement and make it even more dangerous resulting in going over the edge and likely tipping over.
 Uneven edges of the pavement can be hazardous.

-With the rider’s feet just a short distance off of the ground and out in front it is all too easy for the feet to slip off of the pedals and hit the ground resulting in leg suck … when the foot and leg get ran over by the trike and bent back under the crucifix … resulting in painful injury.
+With the rider’s feet just a short distance off of the ground and out in front it is all too easy for the feet to slip off of the pedals and hit the ground resulting in leg suck … when the foot and leg get ran over by the trike and bent back under the cruciform (frame cross member) … resulting in painful injury.
 That is why it is so highly recommended to employ some means of keeping your feet secured to the pedals.

 Dogs allowed to run loose and not under control can really mess up your day.
 This person was a victim of a dog chomping down on his leg.
 So much for being man’s best friend.